-I am an associate professor at Aalborg University Copenhagen (AAU-CPH) in Copenhagen, Denmark, where I am a member of the Science, Policy and Information Studies research group at the Department of Communication and Psychology at the Faculty of Humanities.
+I also retain a part-time position as associate professor at Aalborg University Copenhagen (AAU-CPH) in Copenhagen, Denmark, where I am a member of the Science, Policy and Information Studies research group at the Department of Communication and Psychology at the Faculty of Humanities.

-My general research interests concern applying information access technologies to unlocking large information collections (e.g., recommender systems, search engines) and studying information behavior—how people interact with information and their devices.
+My general research interests concern applying information access technologies to unlocking large information collections (e.g., recommender systems, search engines, and other AI-supported applications) and studying information behavior—how people interact with information and their devices.
 In my research I take both a user-centered and system-centered perspective on information access technology.

 My current research is focused on three different areas: